kennethchoe/alexa-web-check/README.md

 ### Amazon Configuration ###

 Amazon documentation is rather sporatic.
-I documented what I remember - if you hit any issues, let me know.
-I will update my explanation.
+I documented what I remember - if you hit any issues, open an Issue.
+I will try to follow up as much as I can and update my explanation.

 1. Follow steps described in [Create Alexa skill with Login with Amazon](https://developer.amazon.com/blogs/post/Tx3CX1ETRZZ2NPC/alexa-account-linking-5-steps-to-seamlessly-link-your-alexa-skill-with-login-with-amazon) to create Login with Amazon (LWA) Security Profile and an Alexa skill.
 2. On LWA Security Profile - Web Settings, specify Allowed Origins as your web site to be published, e.g. "https://alexa.agilesalt.com".
 Keep in mind that it accepts https only.